bkorbsquare/Module-11-Challenge/README.md

 # Module-11-Challenge
 Content for the Module 11 Challenge, "Note Taker."
+# Express.js Challenge: Note Taker
+Your challenge is to create an application called Note Taker that can be used to write and save notes.
+This application will use an Express.js back end and will save and retrieve note data from a JSON file.
+The application’s front end has already been created.
+It's your job to build the back end, connect the two, and then deploy the entire application to Heroku.
 # User Story
 AS A small business owner
 I WANT to be able to write and save notes